ovdojoey/doloop/README.md

 can be used as a full on build tool, or a simple tool to make your life easier.

 ## Getting Started
-DoLoop requires Node and NPM installed, grab them at (https://nodejs.org/)[NodeJS].
+DoLoop requires Node and NPM to be installed.

 Install doloop using `npm install doloop`.